ruairimoran/spock.cu/CONTRIBUTING.md

 - Make sure your bug report is accompanied by a _minimal reproducible example_ (MRE)
 - When you create an issue, assign it to someone (e.g., yourself)
 - Use appropriate labels for your issues
+- All issues should be _assigned_ to a team member

 When creating an issue for a bug, you will see the following template: